Thought Graph Traversal for Test-time Scaling in Chest X-ray VLLMs: Method

+Our goal is controllable, reasoning-centric generation at test time rather than a fixed end-to-end mapping from images to reports.
+Therefore, we do not build upon a fully fine-tuned, task-specific report generator and instead construct our framework on top of general-purpose instruction-tuned models.

-While these prior radiology-focused vision-language models (VLLMs) adopt encoder-decoder architectures to generate reports from medical images, these models are typically fine-tuned on narrow domain-specific corpora and lack the flexibility to follow complex textual prompts.
+Though existing fully fine-tuned encoder–decoder report generators can produce fluent reports, their high accuracy comes from fixed input and output formats~\cite{10.1007/978-3-032-04978-0_58,Liu_2025,wu2025diseaseawaredualstageframeworkchest}.
+Thus, the model often succeeds by pattern completion rather than explicit, controllable reasoning.
+Specifically, these models usually adopt encoder-decoder architectures to generate reports from medical images and are typically fine-tuned on narrow domain-specific corpora, which limits their flexibility in follow complex textual prompts.
 Their decoding process is often rigid and solely optimized for next-token prediction, which limits their capacity for test-time control or explicit reasoning.
-Moreover, due to the lack of native instruction-following capabilities and insufficient pretraining on general-purpose reasoning tasks, prompt engineering has minimal effect on steering their output structure or depth of inference.
-Therefore, we do not rely on such architectures and instead build our framework on top of general-purpose, instruction-tuned large language models (\eg, HuatuoGPT~\cite{chen2024huatuogptvisioninjectingmedicalvisual}) with strong multimodal alignment and reasoning ability, allowing for controllable, multi-step report generation at test time.
+Moreover, due to the lack of native instruction-following capabilities and insufficient pretraining on general-purpose reasoning tasks, prompt engineering has limited effect on steering their output structure or depth of inference.

+Therefore, we do not rely on such architectures and instead build our framework on top of general-purpose, instruction-tuned large language models (\eg, Qwen series~\cite{bai2025qwen25vltechnicalreport} and HuatuoGPT-Vision~\cite{chen2024huatuogptvisioninjectingmedicalvisual}) with strong multimodal alignment and reasoning ability, allowing for controllable, multi-step report generation at test time.

-Addressing these limitations, we propose a approach that explicitly manages the depth of reasoning within VLLMs during inference, as depicted in Figure~\ref{fig:graph_of_thoughts}.
-We conduct extensive ablation experiments targeting the structured reasoning of VLLM's results and test-time scaling.
+In this paper, we propose an approach that explicitly manages the depth of reasoning within general-purpose VLLMs during inference, as depicted in Figure~\ref{fig:graph_of_thoughts}.
+We conduct extensive ablation studies targeting the structured reasoning of VLLM's results and test-time scaling.
 By integrating a dedicated reasoning mechanism, our model dynamically controls the extent of logical reasoning at test time, enabling deeper and more clinically relevant analyses.
-Additionally, we introduce a Thought Graph Traversal framework enriched with structured prior medical knowledge, systematically guiding the model towards logically coherent and medically accurate outputs.
+To this end, we introduce a thought graph traversal framework enriched with structured prior medical knowledge, systematically guiding the model towards logically coherent and medically accurate outputs.
 An additional benefit of this module is its capacity to expose underlying biases present in chest X-ray datasets, which is crucial for improving model generalizability and fairness.